 How to read a 100 ft tape measure?

 In the early years of the 20th century, most industrial engineers used a standard 100-foot tape measure.
 This tape measure was still in use until the late 1980s and is now rare.
-The reason for this is that it is not accurate – the measurement is only accurate to a few percent of the actual length, so you can use it to measure things up to 10% of its actual length.
+The reason for this is that it is not accurate – the measurement is only accurate to a few percent of the actual length, so you can use it to measure things up to 10% of their actual length.

 Q: What is the difference between a straight tape measure and a tape measure?
 A: A tape measure is a device that allows you to measure the distance between two points.
 It has two arms on a shaft which are pegged out at right angles.